After IVF Transfer: What to Do (Two-Week Wait Guide)

 Should I stay in bed after embryo transfer?

-Usually no. Brief rest after the procedure is common, but prolonged bed rest does not appear to improve outcomes.
+Usually no. Brief rest after the procedure is common; prolonged bed rest does not appear to improve outcomes.

-No. Normal daily activity does not make an embryo fall out.
-The embryo is transferred into the uterine cavity through a catheter; it is not dislodged by ordinary walking.
+No. Normal daily activity does not dislodge an embryo transferred into the uterine cavity.

 Do cramps or spotting mean the transfer failed?

 Not necessarily.
-Mild cramping and light spotting can occur in both successful and unsuccessful cycles, and also from progesterone use or cervical irritation.
+Mild cramping and light spotting can occur in successful and unsuccessful cycles — and from progesterone or cervical irritation.

 Heavy bleeding, severe one-sided pain, fainting, shortness of breath, or marked abdominal swelling should be reported promptly.